sigedu-org/website/_pages/bea/bea19.md

 - spoken dialog;
 - multimodal applications;
 - annotation standards and schemas;
-- tools and applications for classroom teachers, learners and/or test developers; and
+- tools and applications for classroom teachers, learners, and/or test developers; and
 - use of corpora in educational tools.

 ## Workshop Program